DamienToomey/devops_cheatsheet/parts/part1/chapter12.md

 If you decide to clone your repository via `HTTPS`, `git` will ask you to enter your username and password ([Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token)) each time you `clone`, `pull`, `push`.
 It is possible to cache your credentials but you might run into issues if you have two GitHub accounts on your computer (e.g. personal and professional accounts).

-For example, in VS Code, if you have cached your credentials for one account, you will not be prompted for your credentials when you want to push some changes with your second account.
+For example, in VS Code, if you have cached your credentials for one account, you will not be prompted for your credentials when you want to `pull`/`push` some changes with your second account.
 To overcome this, in VS Code, do

 ```bash
 File > Preferences > Settings > Type `Git` > Scroll down and look for Git: Enabled > Uncheck the box
 ```

+Do `git pull`

-VS Code will now prompt for username and password.
+VS Code now prompts you for your username and password.